 WELCOME TO HEREFORD SAILING CLUB.

-History.
-The Club was established in 1985, with David Corbett’s Sadler 32.
-Callisto.
-She was sold and replaced with Ceilidh of Oban, a Sigma 38, which was superseded by Auburn Lass, a Dehler 39.
-We have around 40 members of varying experience, from competent crew to Yachtmaster instructor.
+The Club is based in the Herefordshire area and was established by a group of attenders to an RYA Yachtmaster Theory course at Herefordshire Technical College in 1985.
+It started by using David Corbett’s Sadler 32, Callisto which was subsequently sold and replaced by Ceilidh of Oban, a Sigma 38.
+This yacht was then superseded by the current vessel Auburn Lass, a Dehler 39.
+We have around 25 members of varying experience, from competent crew to Yachtmaster instructor.
+More information on club history can be found on this page: History

 How to get sailing.
 Members privately charter Auburn Lass from the club and sail with their families, friends, and other club members, benefiting from a jointly owned, well maintained yacht at a cost of about 60% of the commercial UK charter rate.
 Please see our rates for the year here.
 She is available to sail throughout the year except when she is on hard standing for winter maintenance.
 Membership fees make a major contribution towards the mooring costs.
 Users’ charter fees make up the rest of the club’s income, including the costs of annual servicing of safety equipment and all the usual repairs and winter maintenance.
 Skippers and crews are expected to do some minor repairs on items that are discovered to be broken, for which they are reimbursed.